 This site offers information on our programs and an accumulating archive of our experiments.

-February 7: The Aesthetics of Information An afternoon symposium on new techniques and technologies of intellectual exchange: the experiences they offer, the experiences they represent, the experiences they displace; beauty in all, its costs and benefits.
+February 6-7: The Aesthetics of Information An afternoon symposium and an exhibition on techniques and technologies of intellectual exchange: the experiences they offer, the experiences they represent, the experiences they displace; beauty in all, its costs and benefits.

 November 18-22: This situation A work by Tino Sehgal, which brings together interpreters and visitors in a conversation, at once choreographed and spontaneous, about such questions as the aesthetics of existence and the movement from a society of lack to one of abundance.

 November 21: Art and School With Asad Raza and a panel of scholars, critics, and current interpreters, a discussion of the place of This situation—its intellectual curiosities and its aesthetic principles—as alternative pedagogy in the context of the university.

 May 3: The Secret Life of Plants An embassy to the second kingdom, in which we ask what we are to the plants, and the plants to us, with the help of scholars, artists, gardeners, and cooks.
 Presented in a pop-up exhibition and a one-day symposium.

 April 25: Manifesto Slam!
 Three-minute manifesti on matters of urgency, from members of the graduate and faculty communities.
 Judges Martin Puchner and Simon Critchley.
 A summit of our convictions, with reflections on the form.